duo-dinamico/brand-microservices/README.md

 # brand-microservices

-pyenv install 3.10.7
+pyenv install 3.11.0
-pyenv global 3.10.7
+pyenv global 3.11.0

-python -m venv .venv
-source .venv/bin/activate
-pip install -r requirements.txt
+pipenv install

 Run:
-uvicorn main:app --reload
+pipenv run start

+## License

+This project is licensed under the terms of the MIT license.